aasimkhan30/college-club-manager/README.md

 ## College Clubs and Activity Manager

-A simple web application for managing Intra College web activities and Clubs.
+A simple web application for managing intra college activities and clubs.
 Some basic features are clubs creation, club registrations, activity creation and activity participation management.

 ### Prerequisites